 “This is a happy day for Frankfurt,” emphasized Deputy Major in charge of Cultural Affairs Prof. Felix Semmelroth.
 “With the completely redesigned Historisches Museum, which in addition to the new building will also feature the renovated old building with sections from five different centuries, the museum and its collections will become a real center of attention in the new Frankfurt Old Town.
 By taking this decision, the City of Frankfurt has once again proven that it considers culture to be of key existential importance and to render an invaluable contribution to quality of life”, concluded the City Council.

 Parallel to the start of construction work on the new building, renovation work on the old building was completed in October 2011.
 This building reopened to the public in May 2012 with the new Sammler- und Stifter-Museum (Collectors and Donors Museum).
-Completion of the new building is scheduled for 2016, and the inauguration of the entire complex following outfitting of the new building for 2017.
+Completion of the new building is scheduled for 2016, the relocation of the kinder museum back to the museum likewise in November 2016, and the inauguration of the entire complex following outfitting of the new building for 2017.